conikolg/SuperTicTacToe/README.md

 I have a checklist, that I loosely plan to complete in the following order:

-- [ ] Make a working 3x3x3x3 grid as required by the game without making the code look to ugly with 4d indexing all over the place.
+- [ ] Make a working 3x3x3x3 grid as required by the game without making the code look too ugly with 4d indexing all over the place.

 - [ ] When one of the subgames has won, that board displays as a giant X or O, rather than the actual contents of the board.